 Depression is a serious mental health illness that affects over 17 million people age 18 and older in the United States, according to the National Institute of Mental Health.
-Depression causes you to lose interest in activities you once enjoyed and causes an overall feeling of sadness.
-Luckily, depression is treatable.
+Depression can be brought on by a number of factors including abuse, death or loss, childbirth, major life changes, or simply genetics, and is more prevalent in individuals who suffer from neurologic disorders such as adhd, anxiety, PTSD, and learning disorders.
+Depression causes you to lose interest in activities you once enjoyed as well as causes an overall feeling of sadness.
+Luckily, though, depression is manageable and – in some cases – even treatable.

 What Is Depression?

 Depression, also known as major depressive disorder, is a mood disorder causing constant sadness.
 People with depression often express it as the feeling of a dark cloud looming over them, with no end in sight.
 Symptoms for depression can vary in children, young adults, and adults and include:

 - Persistent sadness.

 - Sense of hopelessness.

 - Difficulty focusing.

 - Feeling worthless or guilty.

 These feelings of worthlessness and sadness often have no reason at all, yet are pervasive.
 Someone who experiences any or all of these symptoms daily for two weeks or more is likely to be diagnosed with depression.
 Some people may think that they need to power through the depression instead of seeking treatment.
 While most forms of depression are highly treatable, individuals often require the assistance of a professional.
 Depression rarely goes away on its own and can affect your physical and mental health if left untreated.